Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Neutrophils and eosinophils are particularly important leukocytes that engulf large pathogens, such as bacteria and fungi.
 A mast cell is a leukocyte that produces inflammatory molecules, such as histamine, in response to large pathogens.
 A basophil is a leukocyte that, like a neutrophil, releases chemicals to stimulate the inflammatory response as illustrated in Figure 33.5.
 Basophils are also involved in allergy and hypersensitivity responses and induce specific types of inflammatory responses.
 Eosinophils and basophils produce additional inflammatory mediators to recruit more leukocytes.
 A hypersensitive immune response to harmless antigens, such as in pollen, often involves the release of histamine by basophils and mast cells.

 Illustration shows a capillary near the surface of skin that has a cut in it.
 Bacteria have penetrated the skin around the cut.
-In response, mass cells in the lower part of the skin tissue release histamines, and dendritic cells release cytokines.
+In response, mast cells in the lower part of the skin tissue release histamines, and dendritic cells release cytokines.
 The histamines cause the capillary to become permeable.
 Neutrophils and monocytes exit the capillary into the damaged skin.
-Both the neutrophil and macrophage release cytokines and consumes bacteria by phagocytosis.
+Both the neutrophil and macrophage release cytokines and consume bacteria by phagocytosis.

 Figure 33.5 In response to a cut, mast cells secrete histamines that cause nearby capillaries to dilate.
 Neutrophils and monocytes leave the capillaries.
 Monocytes mature into macrophages.
 Neutrophils, dendritic cells and macrophages release chemicals to stimulate the inflammatory response.
 Neutrophils and macrophages also consume invading bacteria by phagocytosis.